 Interest in and understanding of health literacy has grown tremendously over the last 20 years.
-It has been an important component of the Healthy People initiative as well as Title V of The Patient Protection and Affordable Care Act of 2010, which defines health literacy as the degree to which a person can obtain, communicate, process, and understand basic health information and services to make appropriate health decisions [175].
+It has been an important component of the Healthy People initiative as well as Title V of The Patient Protection and Affordable Care Act of 2010, which defines health literacy as the degree to which a person can obtain, communicate, process, and understand basic health information and services to make appropriate health decisions [171].
 Healthy People 2030 contains an updated definition that includes personal health literacy as well as organizational health literacy.
-The new definitions emphasize the ability to use health information rather than to just understand it; focus on the ability to make "well-informed" decisions as opposed to "appropriate" ones; incorporate a public health perspective; and acknowledge that organizations have a responsibility to address health literacy [175].
+The new definitions emphasize the ability to use health information rather than to just understand it; focus on the ability to make "well-informed" decisions as opposed to "appropriate" ones; incorporate a public health perspective; and acknowledge that organizations have a responsibility to address health literacy [171].

-The government reports that nearly 90% of Americans have difficulty utilizing the health information that is routinely provided in healthcare facilities and in the media [176].
+The government reports that nearly 90% of Americans have difficulty utilizing the health information that is routinely provided in healthcare facilities and in the media [172].
 This is unsurprising when one considers that most Americans have never had a course in anatomy or physiology and that the average high school graduate has had a total of one health sciences class.
-Also notable is that the average adult reads at a 6th to 8th grade level, even if they have had education beyond those years [177].
+Also notable is that only 12% of English-speaking adults in the United States have proficient health literacy skills [172].
 Low health literacy has been associated with increased usage of the healthcare system.
-United Health Group reports that improving health literacy could prevent nearly one million hospital visits and save more than \$25 billion each year [178].
-Effects of low health literacy include improper medication use, nonadherence to prescribed regimens, inability to make appropriate healthcare decisions, and ineffective self-care behaviors [179].
-In people with diabetes, low health literacy has been associated with poor glycemic control, an increase in diabetic retinopathy, and hypoglycemia [180; 181].
-A study conducted by the U.S. Department of Education found that adults who self-report the worst health also have the most limited literacy, numeracy, and health literacy skills [182].
+United Health Group reports that improving health literacy could prevent nearly one million hospital visits and save more than \$25 billion each year [173].
+Effects of low health literacy include improper medication use, nonadherence to prescribed regimens, inability to make appropriate healthcare decisions, and ineffective self-care behaviors [174].
+In people with diabetes, low health literacy has been associated with poor glycemic control, an increase in diabetic retinopathy, and hypoglycemia [175; 176].
+A study conducted by the U.S. Department of Education found that adults who self-report the worst health also have the most limited literacy, numeracy, and health literacy skills [177].

 Numeracy is a part of literacy that includes concepts having to do with numbers and basic mathematical functions.
-It includes "the ability to access, use, interpret, and communicate mathematical information and ideas, to engage in and manage mathematical demands of a range of situations in adult life" [183].
+It includes "the ability to access, use, interpret, and communicate mathematical information and ideas, to engage in and manage mathematical demands of a range of situations in adult life" [178].
 Numeracy is important for patients with diabetes and prediabetes, in which there is a need to read food labels, calculate nutrient value percentages, and interpret blood glucose values, among other skills.

 Following research completed since 1990, the USD-HHS has formulated the National Action Plan to Improve Health Literacy, an initiative to restructure the ways health information is created and disseminated in the United States.
-It calls upon multiple sectors, such as policymakers, organizations, communities, and individuals, to improve health literacy [176].
+It calls upon multiple sectors, such as policymakers, organizations, communities, and individuals, to improve health literacy [172].
 The National Action Plan is based upon the premise that improved health literacy supports patient-centered care.
 Patients who have access to understandable health information are more empowered to take appropriate action with their health.

 There are many ways that healthcare professionals can easily incorporate improved health literacy into professional practice.
 First, make it a point to use plain language, both verbally and in writing, when interacting with patients.
 Avoid medical terms and jargon as much as possible.
 For example, "high blood sugar" is simpler than "elevated blood glucose" and "heart disease" or "heart problems" are simpler than "cardiovascular complications."
-The CDC's Health Literacy website contains information about guidelines, laws, and standards for health literacy and plain language that can help healthcare professionals create and use health information that is accurate, accessible, and actionable [184].
+The CDC's Health Literacy website contains information about guidelines, laws, and standards for health literacy and plain language that can help healthcare professionals create and use health information that is accurate, accessible, and actionable [179].